softwarefactory-project/sf-operator/doc/developer/getting_started.md

 You can read about [how to deploy a MicroShift instance here](./microshift.md).

-## Deploy test resources

-With `sfconfig`, you can quickly deploy a demo deployment consisting of the following:

-* a SoftwareFactory resource (Zuul, Nodepool, Log server and backend services)
-* a companion Gerrit service hosting:
-    * the deployment's config repository
-    * a demo repository
-* a companion Prometheus instance for monitoring
+### Prepare development context

-The operator will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
+`sf-operator` uses the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
 Make sure that your current context is the right one for development.
-In this example, we are using the microshift context:
+In this example, we are using the `microshift` context:

 ```sh
 kubectl config current-context